alexrolopez/dotfiles/README.md

 # Alex's dotfiles
 Development environment for any apt-based linux distro (Ubuntu, Debian, etc).
-Using ansible for the whole installation, plus a small bootstrap script (`install.sh`).
+Using [ansible] for the whole installation, plus a small bootstrap script (`install.sh`).

 This setup is tailored for my specific needs, **USE AT YOUR OWN RISK**.
 I recommend understanding everything first, and then bulding a setup for your specific needs, over just forking this repo.

 ## Included roles
 - base: Installs base packages (apt packages only at the moment).
-Also installs Neslo Nerd Font, and creates a postgres superuser role for the current user.
+Also installs [Neslo Nerd Font], and creates a postgres superuser role for the current user.
 - git: Sets up a minimal global gitconfig and gitignore. **WARNING**: this will override existing global gitconfig.
-- zsh: Sets zsh as default shell, installs oh-my-zsh with powerlevel10k theme.
-Sets up fzf with fd, and conditional bat/tree/file previews.
+- zsh: Sets [zsh] as default shell, installs [oh-my-zsh] with [powerlevel10k] theme.
+Sets up [fzf] with [fd], and conditional [bat]/tree/file previews.
-- asdf: Installs asdf version manager.
+- asdf: Installs [asdf] version manager.
 - ruby: Installs various Ruby versions and default gems (using asdf).
 - node: Installs Node versions and default npm packages (using asdf).